-Boys, girls and staff come to Rugby School from a wide range of backgrounds and from home and abroad.
+Students and staff come to Rugby School from a wide range of backgrounds and from home and abroad.
 The staff, collectively, have very considerable experience and wisdom.
-The boys and girls have vast potential.
+The students have vast potential.
 All have curiosity and ability.

-Whilst we have collective aims, everyone is treated as an individual: all boys and girls will be encouraged to develop their talents and gifts and to use initiative to achieve this.
+Whilst we have collective aims, everyone is treated as an individual: all students will be encouraged to develop their talents and gifts and to use initiative to achieve this.

-As an individual everyone is part of a larger group - a year group in a house, the house itself, a class, a team, the School community and Rugby town.
+As an individual everyone is part of a larger group - a year group in a House, the House itself, a class, a team, the School community and Rugby town.
 We wish all members of the School to think of others at least as much as they do of themselves: giving as well as receiving, including all, trusting others, being tolerant of those who have different views and habits, respecting all around as individuals and caring about them, and always being prepared to help when needed.